StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 * A running Splunk instance.
 * A Splunk user account with access to Splunk saved searches.
 The user should have the capability `search` to dispatch and read Splunk saved searches.
-* A StackState Agent installed on a machine that can connect to both Splunk and StackState:
+* A compatible StackState Agent installed on a machine that can connect to both Splunk and StackState:
   - Metrics and events data: The [API-Integration Agent](/stackpacks/integrations/api-integration.md).
   - Health data: [StackState Agent V2](/stackpacks/integrations/agent.md).
   - Topology data: [StackState Agent V2](/stackpacks/integrations/agent.md) or the [API-Integration Agent](/stackpacks/integrations/api-integration.md).